Last updated on May 25th, 2023 at 09:58 am

 The increase used in this context could be based on the level of happiness or blessings in general.
 It also has an English equivalent which is “God bless you.”
 If you are talking to the older generation, then this should be your go-to phrase for thanking someone.
 However, if you are talking to a young person, then you might as well skip this phrase altogether.

-This takes us to a very common way to say thank you in Irish Gaelic: "Go raibh míle maith agat."
-The literal translation of this phrase is "Have a million good things" or "thank you very much."
-Just like many English speakers say, "thanks a million," the people in Ireland make it a million goodnesses instead of thanks.
+This takes us to a very common way to say thank you in Irish Gaelic: “Go raibh míle maith agat.”
+The literal translation of this phrase is “Have a thousand good things” or “thank you very much.”
+Just like many English speakers say, “thanks a million,” the people in Ireland make it a thousand goodnesses instead of thanks.